moyner/moyner.github.io/content/post/agentic-simulation/index.md

 We considered working directly on the industry standard .DATA files, as all three codes can set up models this way, but these files are both enormously complex, and are limited to the model setup as analysis is usually done in another language or GUI anyway.
 We selected JutulDarcy.jl for two reasons:

 1. [JutulDarcy.jl](https://github.com/sintefmath/JutulDarcy.jl) is easy to call from within an agent framework, since Julia is pretty easy to both install and call in a virtual machine.
 2. [MRST](https://github.com/SINTEF-AppliedCompSci/MRST) has a large number of modules that have been written over the last 15 years, with code styles, interfaces and documentation that varies from module to module.
-Although the wide feature set is very valuable to researchers, it is less useful to a LLM, which has a limited context window.
+This wide feature set is very valuable to researchers, but the magnitude means that it is less useful to a LLM, which has a limited context window and has a hard time with a non-unified coding style across modules.

 ### Software stack